-You buy into the fund by purchasing units or shares in the fund, and by pooling your money with other investors you can tap into much wider opportunities that would be out of reach as an individual investor.
+You buy into the fund by purchasing units or shares in the fund.
+By pooling your money with other investors, you can tap into much wider opportunities that would be out of reach as an individual investor.

 Each managed fund will have a specific investment objective, so you need to carefully choose a fund that suits your financial goals.

 Managed funds can be bought directly from the fund manager, through a financial adviser or through an online broker.

 ETFs can be a cost-effective way of purchasing international shares.
 They are similar to a managed fund in that they are made up of a group of shares and can be bought and sold on a stock exchange.